micahflee/hacks-leaks-and-revelations/README.md

-# hacksleaksrev
+# Hacks, Leaks, and Revelations

-Code that goes along with the Hacks, Leaks, and Revelations book
+This git repository contains the code that goes along with the book Hacks, Leaks, and Revelations.
+Written by Micah Lee.
+Published by No Starch Press.